ajbanjara/Wireshark/DCE/RPC.md

 DCE/RPC is a specification for a remote procedure call mechanism that defines both APIs and an over-the-network protocol.

 A DCE/RPC server's endpoint mapper (EPMAP) will listen for incoming calls.
 A client will call this endpoint mapper and ask for a specific interface, which will be accessed on a different connection.
 After that, the client can request calls to the server.

 Because of that, you cannot simply capture from a specific TCP port to see all traffic, as there are more connections used.

+Binary blobs may be transported between client and server endpoints: apart from the packet type and opnum, the conversation is opaque to DCE/RPC.

 ## History